A child taking part in a performance can include:

 How to apply to become a chaperone

-You will need to complete an application form to act as a chaperone and make an online application with the Disclosure and Barring Service (DBS) (formerly CRB).
+You will need to fill in an application form to act as a chaperone and make an online application with the Disclosure and Barring Service (DBS) (formerly CRB).
 There is a £10 fee payable online.
 Please contact the Child Employment Officer for information on how to access the DBS online system and make the online payment.

 The applicant must arrange to meet with the Child Employment Officer with their supporting ID, who will run through the role and responsibilities of a chaperone, the child performance legislation and safeguarding best practices.